VanFanelia/joustmania-remastered/README.md

 - fixing bug of dying players are red with touch of black instead of complete black
 - play example file in audio output
 - logging into file
+- add context menu on Hardware tab -> On click open new sub page with fullscreen controller stats.
+Or popup maybe, -> Add rumble and color blink option for this controller to identfiy

 ### nice to have
 - colored logs